-According to some of the world's most successful business men and women, great leadership is about inspiring confidence, and having the capacity to transform vision into reality.
-It's about recognising people's potential and encouraging them to develop their own skills.
+According to some of the world's most successful businessmen and women, great leadership is about inspiring confidence and having the capacity to transform vision into reality.
+It's about recognising people's potential and encouraging them to develop their skills.
 It's about being a reassuring guiding light, no matter what challenges are thrown at you.

-If you've suddenly found yourself in a leadership position (you might be a freelancer hiring your first member of staff, or your boss may have promoted you), and you're daunted by the prospect of managing others, there are plenty of things you can do to become a great leader.
-The following 10 tips will help you lead others successfully.
+If you've suddenly found yourself in a leadership position and the prospect of managing others daunts you, there are plenty of things you can do to become a great leader.
+The following ten tips will help you lead others successfully.

 1. Lead by example

-If you want to be honest, open and ethical (why wouldn't you?) – then you have to consistently behave in this manner, and lead by example.
+If you want to be honest, open and ethical (why wouldn't you?) – then you have to behave in this manner and lead by example.
 You can't impose rules and expectations on others unless you follow them too.
 If you don't, people might grow to resent you.

 2. Listen more than you speak

-If you're not prepared to listen to others, and seriously consider their own ideas, then what is the point of leading them?
+If you're not prepared to listen to others and seriously consider their ideas, then what is the point of leading them?
 This isn't a dictatorship.
 This is about being part of a team, sharing a common goal.
 Listen, even if you don't agree.
 Listen more than you speak.

 3. Ditch the ego

 You are not unique.
 You don't know everything.
 You will always make mistakes.
 You aren't always right.
 There.
 I've said it.
 Once you've picked your bruised ego off the floor, let me say this – over-confidence is quite possibly the most debilitating (and unattractive) character trait.
 And it won't do you any favours in leadership.